swfiua/blume/doc/anpftu/april1.rst

 rotation here, no more than the rotation of the moon around the earth is the only rotation pertaining to the earth system.

-Now inside all this their quarks and quirks and goodness knows what and it is surely turtles all the way down.
+Inside all this there are quarks and quirks and goodness knows what and it is surely turtles all the way down.
 But that is not a story for just now.